1. How will I know what checks you have done?

 Please ask us if you intend to leave your vehicle with us after we finish any work.
 We have limited parking space – we will try to accommodate your request but this may not always be possible.
 We would also point out that vehicles are left with us at the owner’s risk, and once parked your vehicle will not be started and so your engine battery could go flat.

 12. Is it possible to drop my vehicle off out of hours?

 Unfortunately we can only accept vehicles for servicing or repair work during our normal business hours, unless exceptional circumstances apply and a prior agreement exists.
 We undertake a visual assessment for any damage to customer’s vehicles.
 This inspection is done to protect our customers and ourselves, and can only be done when the business is open.

 13. Can I stay overnight?

 Unfortunately we are unable to offer customers the option to arrive with their vehicle the night before and stay on our yard.
-We’d be delighted to recommend some nice local sites or areas for wild camping – just get in touch and we can help you choose somewhere for the night.
+We’d be delighted to recommend some nice local sites or areas for informal camping – just get in touch and we can help you choose somewhere for the night.

 14. Do you have insurance?

 We are fully insured for the moving and servicing of our customer’s vehicles.

 15. Do you offer a drop off / collection service?

 Depending on staff availability we may be able to offer a drop off and collection service, although our normal labour rates apply for the time involved.
 We are fortunate to be on a main bus route with a bus stop only 400 metres away, so it is possible to get in and out of Inverness by public transport.